Cloud Security

 eventTime DESC;

-The bank's compliance officer gets these as a runbook, parameterised.
+The bank's compliance officer gets these as a parameterised runbook.
 When the examiner asks the question, the answer is a SQL execution against the audit store, returned in seconds.
-The examiner did not ask the bank to attest that the controls worked — they asked for evidence.
+The examiner did not ask the bank to attest that the controls worked.
+They asked for evidence.
 The evidence is the query result.

 The most useful test of any security architecture is whether it would catch the incident it was designed against.
 The Friday-evening pattern from Part 1 — anomalous lateral movement against a payments-handling role, with quiet exfiltration over a weekend — is the scenario this architecture is built to catch.
-Here is what the runbook looks like as it executes.
+Here is what happens, in real time, when it fires.

-T+0:00:00 — GuardDuty surfaces a finding.
-The payments-svc role in the payments account makes an unusual number of sts:AssumeRole calls toward roles outside its normal pattern.
-GuardDuty's IAM behaviour model has been baselined for fourteen days; the call rate is more than three standard deviations above the role's normal envelope.
+The clock starts at zero.
+GuardDuty surfaces a finding.
+The payments-svc role in the payments account is making an unusual number of sts:AssumeRole calls toward roles outside its normal pattern.
+GuardDuty's IAM behaviour model has been baselined for fourteen days, and the call rate is more than three standard deviations above the role's normal envelope.
 Severity: HIGH.
+The smoke detector has gone off.

-T+0:00:18 — Path B. EventBridge → Lambda auto-contain.
-The function snapshots the relevant RDS cluster (point-in-time), freezes the BankOperator permission set in IAM Identity Center (the role can still log in, but cannot assume any role in the payments account), and applies an emergency VPC Lattice deny rule that explicitly blocks payments-svc from invoking the ledger-writer service.
-This is automatic containment, no human in the loop.
-The blast radius stops here.
+The eighteenth second is where the architecture earns its keep.
+Path B has triggered the Lambda auto-contain.
+The function snapshots the relevant RDS cluster at a clean point in time, freezes the BankOperator permission set in IAM Identity Center so the role can still log in but cannot assume anything in the payments account, and applies an emergency VPC Lattice deny rule that explicitly blocks payments-svc from invoking the ledger-writer service.
+Automatic containment, no human in the loop.
+The blast radius stops here, before the analyst's phone has finished ringing.

 SELECT eventTime, eventName, requestParameters, errorCode